Joep Leerssen: Irish studies

 Leerssen's books Mere Irish & Fíor-Ghael (1986, repr.
 1996) and Remembrance and Imagination (1996) deal with the pre-1800 and 19th-century emergence of an Irish national identity, foregrounding processes of Gaelic-English interactions within Irish history and the role of cultural memory in the Gaelic revival, the Irish Literary Revival and Irish nationalism.
 Leerssen is an honorary member of the Royal Irish Academy, an Honorary Fellow of Trinity College Dublin, and has held the Parnell Lecturership at Magdalene College, Cambridge.
-While reluctant to see the Irish historical condition as simply a colonial one, he has highlighted the fact that Ireland’s print capitalism and public sphere were until c.
-1850 a monopoly of the country’s Protestant, English-language settler class, to the exclusion of the country’s Gaelic-speaking, Catholic population; he considers the adoption a Gaelic-rooted historical consciousness among Ireland’s urban, middle-class, English-speaking population a highly remarkable instance of an intra-national cultural transfer, tantamount to a "cultural brain transplant".
-Leerssen has also identified the affect he terms "auto-exoticism": a tendency for Irish writers, long habituated to the need to explain their country to an English readership, to internalize that readership’s exoticist attitude and to characterize their own country in terms of its unusualness and non-normalcy; related to this is a tendency to imagine the course of time as running in Ireland to be slightly out of synch with the rest of the world and its modernity.
+While reluctant to see the Irish historical condition as simply a colonial one, he has highlighted the fact that Ireland's print capitalism and public sphere were until c.
+1850 a monopoly of the country's Protestant, English-language settler class, to the exclusion of the country's Gaelic-speaking, Catholic population; he considers the adoption of a Gaelic-rooted historical consciousness among Ireland’s urban, middle-class, English-speaking population a highly remarkable instance of an intra-national cultural transfer, tantamount to a "cultural brain transplant".
+Leerssen has also identified the affect he terms "auto-exoticism": a tendency for Irish writers, long habituated to the need to explain their country to an English readership, to internalize that readership's exoticist attitude and to characterize their own country in terms of its unusualness and non-normalcy; related to this is a tendency to imagine the course of time as running in Ireland to be slightly out of synch with the rest of the world and its modernity.